 This page provides resources and messages for suppliers to help them with their journeys alongside RCAs in implementing AMDS within their organisations.

-Watch our video below that provides an introduction to the Asset Management Data Standard for suppliers.
+Watch our video below that introduces the Asset Management Data Standard for suppliers.

 For AMDS, the term supplier refers to any organisation engaged by an RCA to undertake work related to transport assets.
 For example: